IBM/service-validator/README.md

 ## Install

-1. Find the version of the endpoint validator you want to use in the [releases](https://github.ibm.com/CloudEngineering/schemathesis-endpoint-validator/releases) tab.
+1. Find the version of the endpoint validator you want to use in the [releases](https://github.ibm.com/CloudEngineering/ibm-service-validator/releases) tab.
 2. Download the corresponding .whl (recommended) or .tar.gz file.
-3. `pip install schemathesis_ibm-<version>.whl` or `pip install schemathesis_ibm-<version>.tar.gz`
+3. `pip install ibm_service_validator-<version>.whl` or `pip install ibm_service_validator-<version>.tar.gz`

 ## Use

 Basic use:

-    schemathesis-ibm --api-def <path API definition> --base-url <base URL of API>
+    ibm-service-validator --api-def <path API definition> --base-url <base URL of API>

 ## Including Examples in API Definition